 The Company adopted the new revenue recognition standards ("ASC 606") using the modified retrospective method effective for the year ended December 31, 2019.
 This approach was applied to all contracts that were not completed as of January 1, 2019.
 As an emerging growth company that elected to take advantage of the JOBS Act accounting election, the Company was not required to adopt the new revenue standard in the interim reporting periods on the year of adoption and is not required, and intends not, to revise its 2019 interim periods which were reported under previous revenue recognition standards ("ASC 605").
 The adoption of ASC 606 did not result in a material impact on the Company's condensed consolidated financial statements and no adjustment was made to the opening balance of accumulated deficit at January 1, 2019.
 ASC 606's core principle is that a reporting entity will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-As it relates to product sales where the Company's revenue, the Company continues to recognize the revenue upon completion of the procedure and authorization by the customer, net of rebates and price discounts.
-As it relates to sale of products through distributors and hospitals where product is ordered in advance of the procedure, the Company continues to recognize the revenue upon shipments to the customer, net of rebates and price discounts.
+As it relates to product sales where the Company's sales representative delivers the product at the point of implantation at hospital or medical facilities, which represents majority of the Company's revenue, the Company continues to recognize the revenue upon completion of the procedure and authorization by the customer, net of rebates and price discounts.
+As it relates to sale of products through distributors and hospitals where product is ordered in advance of the procedure, the Company continues to recognize the revenue upon shipments to the customers, net of rebates and price discounts.
 Additionally, ASC 606 requires the capitalization of costs to obtain a contract, primarily sales commissions, and amortization of these costs over the contract period or estimated customer life.
-The Company's sales commissions paid to its sales representatives is generally based on the surgerise performed.
-The Company applied the practical expedient that permits an entity to expense the cost to obtain a contract as incurred when the expected amortization is one year or less.
-As such, the Company rec
+The Company's sales commission spaid to its sales representatives is generally based on the surgeries performed.
+The Company applied the practical expedient th